5 steps to include in the company reorganization process

 - Managers have too many direct reports.

-Occasionally, companies choose to just undergo a departmental reorganization (also known as a department restructuring), which means only a specific department will be affected.
+Occasionally, companies choose to just undergo a department restructure, which means only a specific department will be affected by a reorganization.

 When that happens, the company has identified problems or inefficiencies within just one department, but because a company is heavily interconnected, what affects one department often affects other departments.
 While it’s certainly easier to reorganize a department, it’s not uncommon for a company to overhaul its entire company structure in one fell swoop.

-No matter your reasons for reorganizing, consider adding these steps to your company reorganization process.
+No matter your reasons for changing your org structure, consider adding these steps to your company reorganization process.

 1. Start with your business strategy